Child using assistive technology device

 • Symbaloo (A) – Symbol-driven home page to launch favorites

-For more information or how to receive support for your child, contact our Green Hills AEA Integrated Support Consultant for AT/AAC, Teresa Johnsen.
+For more information or how to receive support for your child, contact our Green Hills AEA IIntegrated Support Consultant for AT/AAC, Teresa Johnsen.
 Teresa is a licensed Speech-Language Pathologist who has served multiple districts across the agency.
 She has a passion for assistive technology and AAC and can assist your child/school team with their needs.
 Teresa brings 20 years of experience through both the education and medical setting.

 Important contacts